-a.
+- a.
 Excused absences are not automatic; therefore, in cases of potentially excusable absences (emergency conditions, incapacitating illness, religious convictions or legitimate University-related business), students may apply for an excused absence for missed classes, term work, or exams.
-Please note:

-For an absence to be considered excused, instructors will request adequate documentation to substantiate the reason for the absence (i.e. in the form of a "Medical Declaration Form for Students" (https://uofa.ualberta.ca/arts/-/media/arts/student- services/documents/medicaldeclarationformforstudents.pdf).
-Please note that a "Statutory Declaration"

-submitted at the end of term covering multiple absences during the term will not be accepted.

-- A student must inform the instructor within two working days following the class which was missed, or as soon as the student is able, having regard to the circumstances underlying the absence. - For missed exams or term work, no extension will be given after this deadline has elapsed and a grade of ZERO will be assigned. - For an excused absence where the cause is religious belief, a student must contact the instructor(s) within two weeks of the start of Fall or Winter classes; and within three days of the start of Spring or Summer classes. - No request for make-up for missed work or exams will be considered without proper documentation. - Providing any kind of document(s) does not imply an automatic approval; it will be at the discretion of the instructor to accept or decline a document and/or grant the student's request for an excused absence. - For further explanation regarding absences that may be excusable and procedures for addressing course components missed as a result, consult section 23.
-3 of the University Calendar.
+Please note: - For an absence to be considered excused, instructors will request adequate documentation to substantiate the reason for the absence (i.e. in the form of a "Medical Declaration Form for Students" (https://uofa.ualberta.ca/arts/-/media/arts/student-services/documents/medicaldeclarationformforstudents.pdf).
+Please note that a "Statutory Declaration" submitted at the end of term covering multiple absences during the term will not be accepted. - A student must inform the instructor within two working days following the class which was missed, or as soon as the student is able, having regard to the circumstances underlying the absence. - For missed exams or term work, no extension will be given after this deadline has elapsed and a grade of ZERO will be assigned. - For an excused absence where the cause is religious belief, a student must contact the instructor(s) within two weeks of the start of Fall or Winter classes; and within three days of the start of Spring or Summer classes - No request for make-up for missed work or exams will be considered without proper documentation. - Providing any kind of document(s) does not imply an automatic approval; it will be at the discretion of the instructor to accept or decline a document and/or grant the student's request for an excused absence. - For further explanation regarding absences that may be excusable and procedures for addressing course components missed as a result, consult section 23.
+3 of the University Calendar. - b.

-b.
 Unexcused absences.
-Sections A1-7: Each student is allowed four unexcused absences for the entire term.
+Each student is allowed one day of unexcused absence for the entire course.
 This does not include days in which assignments are due or when an exam or test is given.
-For any unexcused absence beyond the allotted four, 2% per unexcused absence will be taken off the final course grade.
+For any unexcused absence beyond the allotted one, 5% per unexcused absence will be taken off the final course grade.
+In addition, a grade of ZERO will be given for any exams, quizzes, assignments or participation grade sheets that are not handed in or completed as a result of an unexcused absence.